 Thus, since the firm commitment was made to diversity of gender, the Committee has ensured that the percentage of female Board Members has been maintained.
-In this way, by means of the renewals occurring during this fiscal year, the 42% female component has been maintained and this complies with Article 7.1 b) of the Board's Rules (at least 40%) and with the Good Governance Recommendations of the CNMV in advance.
+In this way, by means of the renewals occurring during this fiscal year, the 42% female component has been maintained and this complies with Article 7.1 b) of the Board's Rules (at least 40%) and with the Good Governance Recommendations of the CNMV.

-Furthermore, in the Directors renewal processes occurring during the fiscal year, it has been remarked one of the key skill matrix of the Board, reinforcing its strategic profile.
+On the other hand, in the Director renewal process occurred during this fiscal year, one of the key skills of the Board matrix has been remarked, reinforcing direct experience in the investor relations and sustainability areas.